-Issue CBAM good Cement Fertilisers Iron/Steel Aluminium Hydrogen Electricity Reporting metrics (per) Tonne of good (per) MWh Greenhouse gases covered Only CO2 CO 2 (plus nitrous oxide for some fertiliser goods) Only CO 2 CO 2 (plus perfluorocar bons (PFCs) for some aluminium goods) Only CO 2 Only CO 2 Emission coverage during transitional period Direct and indirect Only direct Emission coverage Direct and indirect Only direct, subject to review Only direct during definitive period Determination of direct embedded emissions Based on actual emissions, but estimations (including default values) can be used for up to 100% of the specific direct embedded emissions for imports until 30 June 2024 and for up to 20% of the total specific embedded emissions for imports until 31 December 2025 Based on default values, unless several cumulative conditions are met Determination of indirect embedded emissions Based on actual electricity consumption and default emission factors for electricity, unless conditions are met (i.e. direct technical connection or power purchase agreement).
-Estimations (including default values) can be used for up to 100% of the specific indirect embedded emissions for imports until 30 June 2024 Not applicable
+Issue CBAM good Cement Fertilisers Iron/Steel Aluminium Hydrogen Electricity Reporting metrics (per) Tonne of good (per) MWh Greenhouse gases covered Only CO 2 CO 2 (plus nitrous oxide for some fertiliser goods) Only CO2 CO 2 (plus perfluorocar bons (PFCs) for some aluminium goods) Only CO 2 Only CO2 Emission coverage during transitional period Direct and indirect Only direct Emission coverage during definitive period Direct and indirect Only direct, subject to review Only direct Determination of direct embedded emissions Based on actual emissions, but estimations (including default values) can be used for up to 100% of the specific direct embedded emissions for imports until 30 June 2024 (i.e. CBAM reports due until 31 July 2024) and for up to 20% of the total specific embedded emissions for imports until 31 December 2025 Based on default values, unless several cumulative conditions are met Determination of indirect embedded emissions technical connection or power purchase agreement).
+Estimations (including default values) can be used for up to 100% of the Not applicable

-What information should reporting declarants request from producers in third countries to ensure they can submit the quarterly CBAM report?
+36. What information should reporting declarants request from producers in third countries to ensure they can submit the quarterly CBAM report?

-- The CBAM declarant must submit in the CBAM report the information contained in Annex I to the Implementing Regulation. - In order to ensure that they possesses all the required information, the reporting declarant should request from the producer the information contained in Annex IV of the aforementioned Implementing Regulation.
+• The CBAM declarant must submit in the CBAM report the information contained in Annex I to the Implementing Regulation.

+• In order to ensure that they possesses all the required information, the reporting declarant should request from the producer the information contained in Annex IV of the aforementioned Implementing Regulation.
 The Commission services have compiled this information into an optional communication template (in Excel format) to facilitate the communication of information to between operators and importers.
 This template is available on the Commission webpage.

-What documents in original shall be provided in the quarterly CBAM report?
+37. What documents in original shall be provided in the quarterly CBAM report?